XZPKU/KIKT-/readme.md

 ## Dataset
 ### Data preperation
-1. For object detection results, we use pre-trained object detector [VinVL](https://github.com/pzzhang/VinVL) to generate detection results, you can follow our baseline [PLA](https://github.com/zjucsq/PLA/tree/master) to generate them on your own.
+1. For object detection results, we use pre-trained object detector [VinVL](https://github.com/pzzhang/VinVL), you can follow steps in our baseline [PLA](https://github.com/zjucsq/PLA/tree/master) to generate them on your own, or directly use our pre-processed detection results in step 3 below.

 2. For dataset, download from [Action Genome](https://github.com/JingweiJ/ActionGenome).

-3. Download necessary weakly-supervised annotation files and pre-trained weight are stored in [](), the final data structure should be like
+3. Download necessary weakly-supervised annotation files and pre-trained weight (stored in []()), the final data structure should be like

 ```
 | -- data